Howdy Hot Chicken

 PROJECT KICKOFF: RESTAURANT BRAND DESIGN

 Our restaurant brand design creative process starts with discovery.
-For The Starter Pack, this discovery phase comes in the form of a Creative Questionnaire.
+For The Starter Package, this discovery phase comes in the form of a Creative Questionnaire.
 Our clients complete the questionnaire to transfer pertinent information about the project to our team.
 We pair this information with our notes from previous conversations with the client, and then we brief our branding team before we get to work.

 DESIGN DIRECTION BRAINSTORM